Wal-Mart pulls Cyber Monday forward to Sunday, record industry sales expected

 The move shows how retailers are looking to stretch what were once single-day shopping events in a bid to capture demand.
 A number of retailers are promoting deals for 'Black Friday' - the day after Thanksgiving and traditionally one of the busiest shopping days - weeks in advance.

-The early Cyber Monday start also comes as retailers wage a bruising battle for online demand with Amazon.com Inc (AMZN.O), which is several times larger than Wal-Mart in e-commerce sales and is growing at a faster rate.
+The early Cyber Monday start also comes as retailers wage a bruising battle for online demand with Amazon.com Inc, which is several times larger than Wal-Mart in e-commerce sales and is growing at a faster rate.